Role of Translational Noise in Motility-Induced Phase Separation of Hard Active Particles: Results

 As also shown in Ref.~\cite{Bialk__2013}, from the Fokker-Planck Eq.~\eqref{hd1} one may derive, in the hydrodynamic approximation, a nonlinear diffusion equation for the local density $\rho(\vr,t)$.
 In terms of the local filling fraction, $\varphi(\vr,t)=(\pi a^2) \rho(\vr,t)$ it reads: \beq \partial_t \varphi = \nabla\cdot [D_{\rm eff} \nabla\varphi], \eeq with, \beq D_{\rm eff} (\varphi) \equiv \tau v \frac{dv}{d\varphi}\varphi + \tau v^2 +D. \eeq Figure \ref{fig:LocalPhi}(c) shows examples of $D_{\rm eff}(\varphi)$ obtained with $v(\varphi)$ and $D(\varphi)$ extracted from the simulation as explained above.

-The \emph{local} instability of the micro-clustering state is indicated by $D_{\rm eff} < 0$ -- i.e., negative effective diffusivity amplifies infinitesimal density fluctuations among the disks.
+The \emph{local} instability of the micro-clustering state is indicated by $D_{\rm eff} < 0$, i.e., negative effective diffusivity amplifies infinitesimal density fluctuations among the disks.
 A point on the spinodal surface is defined by the triplet $(v_0, D_T, \phi = \varphi^*)$, where $\varphi^*$ is the smallest positive root of $D_{\rm eff}(\varphi)$ corresponding to the pair $(v_0, D_T)$.
-The approximate spinodal lines derived in this way are shown in Figure \ref{fig:LocalPhi}(d) (in the $D_T$-$\phi$ plane) and in Figure \ref{fig:PhsDiag} (in the Pe-$\phi$ plane).
-In the latter case, the agreement with the value of $f_{\rm max}$ is satisfactory, particularly if one considers the expected limitations of $f_{\rm max}$ in capturing local effects.
+The approximate spinodal lines derived in this way are shown in Figure \ref{fig:LocalPhi}(d) in the $D_T$-$\phi$ plane, and in Figure \ref{fig:PhsDiag} in the Pe-$\phi$ plane.
+In the latter case, the overall agreement between the region of large $f_{\rm max}$ and the domain of local instability is satisfactory, especially considering that $f_{\rm max}$ is a relatively crude order parameter.
+Furthermore, this analysis shows that the non-monotonic trends obtained from $f_{\rm max}$ are also obtained from the spinodal line via the hydrodynamic theory.